 Adapted from Gaine et al. 2000

-The increase in pulmonary arterial pressure (afterload) strains the right heart.
+The increase in PAP (afterload) strains the right side of the heart.
 Initially, the right ventricle can compensate for the increased afterload by undergoing remodelling, including increased contractility, hypertrophy and dilatation.
 As PAH progresses, however, the heart can no longer compensate and becomes uncoupled from its load.

 Adapted from Vonk Noordegraaf et al. 2013